Gunnar Henderson: 2023

 On June 11, 2023, Henderson hit a 462-foot home run against the Kansas City Royals, which was the farthest ever hit onto Eutaw Street in the 31-year history of Camden Yards.
 He had a pair of four-hit games in his rookie season, beginning with a 14-1 away win over the New York Yankees on July 6 when he also had two homers and five RBI within the first four innings.
 The other was a 12-1 victory over the Athletics at the Coliseum on August 20 when he was a single away from becoming the first rookie in Orioles history to hit for the cycle, but got his second double of the game instead.
 He went 6-for-12 as the Orioles' best hitter during the ballclub's American League Division Series (ALDS) loss to the Texas Rangers.
 He finished the 2023 regular season with 28 HRs, 82 RBI, .814 OPS, and .255 AVG.
 On October 26, 2023, The Sporting News announced Henderson as their AL Rookie of the Year.
 Henderson was named the 2023 Major League Baseball Players Association Outstanding Rookie of the Year.
 He won the American League's Silver Slugger Award for utility players.
 Henderson unanimously won the American League Rookie of the Year Award.

 2024

 Henderson was awarded the March/April American League Player of the Month Award in recognition of his strong start to the 2024 season.
 In 29 games, Henderson slashed .291/.356/.624 with 10 home runs, 24 RBI and six stolen bases.
 A day after his 23rd birthday, Henderson announced that he would be taking part in the 2024 Home Run Derby.
 Henderson was selected to his first All-Star game in 2024.
 He finished the 2024 regular season with 37 HRs, 92 RBI, .893 OPS, .281 AVG, and 21 stolen bases, all career highs.

 2025

 On January 28, 2025, Henderson, along with Elly De La Cruz and Paul Skenes was named on the cover for MLB The Show 25, becoming the first Orioles player to make the cover since Cal Ripken Jr. in 1999.
 On March 12, 2025, Henderson's contract was unilaterally renewed by the Orioles.

+International Career

+Henderson joined the United States national baseball team for the 2026 World Baseball Classic.
+In the tournament, he went 6-for-15 with a batting average of .400 and two home runs.